GoogleCloudPlatform/dataflux-client-python/README.md

 ###### Parallel Download

-The `dataflux_download_parallel` function is the most performative stand-alone download function.
+The `dataflux_download_parallel` function is the most performant stand-alone download function.
 When using the dataflux client library in isolation, this is the recommended download function.
 Parallelization must be tuned based on available CPU power and network bandwidth.

 ###### Threaded Download